 Printings View all

 Enchantment — Aura

-Whenever enchanted land is tapped for mana, its controller adds one mana of any color to his or her mana pool (in addition to the mana the land produces).
+Whenever enchanted land is tapped for mana, its controller gains one mana of any colour.
+(In addition to the mana the land produces).

 Price & Acquistion Set Price Alerts